domagojk/redux-orchestrate/README.md

 ### What about other kind of async operations?
 For handling side-effects, this middleware supports:
 - making a network request
-- canceling pending network requests
+- cancelling pending network requests
 - debouncing
 - delaying